COMBINE-lab/simpleaf/docs/source/workflow-patch.rst

   Patch a workflow template or instantiated manifest with a subset of parameters to produce a series of workflow manifests

-  Usage: simpleaf workflow patch --patch <PATCH> <--manifest <MANIFEST>|--template <TEMPLATE>>
+  Usage: simpleaf workflow patch [OPTIONS] --patch <PATCH> <--manifest <MANIFEST>|--template <TEMPLATE>>

   Options:
     -m, --manifest <MANIFEST>  fully-instantiated manifest (JSON file) to patch.
 If this argument is given, the patch is applied directly to the JSON file in a manner akin to simple key-value replacement.
 Since the manifest is fully-instantiated, no derived values will be affected
     -t, --template <TEMPLATE>  partially-instantiated template (JSONNET file) to patch.
-If this argument is given, the patch is applied *before* the template is instantiated (i.e. if you override a variable used elswhere in the template, all derived values will be affected) -p, --patch <PATCH>        patch to apply as a ';' separated parameter table with headers declared as specified in the documentation
+If this argument is given, the patch is applied
+                               *before* the template is instantiated (i.e. if you override a variable used elswhere in the template, all derived values will be affected)
-    -h, --help                 Print help
+    -p, --patch <PATCH>        patch to apply as a ';' separated parameter table with headers declared as specified in the documentation
+    -o, --output <OUTPUT>      output directory where the patched manifest files (i.e. the output of applying the patching procedure) should be stored.
+If no directory is provided, the patched manifests are stored in the same location as the input template or manifest to which patching is applied -h, --help                 Print help
     -V, --version              Print version